top of page

 This can be Life Threatening!

 Declawed cats suffer the savage pain of losing weight-bearing flesh, bones, nerves, and tendons in their feet.
 This debilitating surgery poses immediate risk of death and significant life-long risk for persistent lameness, behavior problems, back and other chronic pain, according to the Journal of Feline Medicine and Surgery.
+One peer-reviewed study revealed that

 Declawing can also lead to unwanted behaviors which, in turn, can lead to shelter relinquishment.
 At shelters, cats with behavior problems are approximately 70% more likely to be euthanized.